Academic Requirements & Course Descriptions

 Reviews: All students prepare for annual formal reviews by faculty from other departments.

 Degree Show and Master’s Statement: Students petitioning to graduate must participate in the annual Degree Show Exhibition by mounting an installation in the Cranbrook Art Museum and must complete a written Master’s thesis statement.
 Both efforts must be reviewed and approved by the Department Head.
-The thesis statement represents the culmination of a deliberate, well-rounded course of study and comprehensive research performed by the student in his chosen field.
+The thesis statement represents the culmination of a deliberate, well-rounded course of study and comprehensive research performed by the student in their chosen field.

 Electives (optional): With permission from the respective department heads, students may enroll for an elective in another department.
 Students will establish the criteria for credit with the elective department head, which will include attendance at critiques and lectures and individual meetings with the department head.
 If successfully completed, electives carry one hour of credit per semester.
 The evaluation process is the same as for the student’s major department.
 A student may enroll in only one elective per semester.